-The example is significant because, with the growing ascetic tendency of Christianity observed more often before, its handling of homosexuality in particular has led to a position that still has devastating effects today, since homosexuality is still regarded as a grave sin in many churches.
-To this day, with reference to the canonical Paul, it is claimed that "Paul and the later followers of Christ defined the boundaries of their movement through sexual ideas."
-In the Catholic Church's first official document on the subject, Homosexualitas problema (1986), the Church reacts vigorously against "a new exegesis of Sacred Scripture which variously claims that Scripture has nothing to say on the subject of homosexuality, or that it silently endorses it."
-In fact, there is a relevant passage in Jewish Scripture; Lev 20:13 states:
+The example is significant because, given the intensification of the ascetic tendency in Christianity commented on before, its handling of homosexuality in particular has led to a position that still has devastating effects today, with homosexuality regarded as a grave sin by many churches.
+To this day it is claimed, with reference to the canonical Paul, that “Paul and the later followers of Christ defined the boundaries of their movement through sexual ideas.”
+In the Catholic Church’s first official document on the subject, Homosexualitas problema (1986), the Church reacts vigorously against “a new exegesis of Sacred Scripture which variously claims that Scripture has nothing to say on the subject of homosexuality, or that it silently endorses it.”
+In fact, there is a relevant passage in Jewish Scripture:

-"If a man sleeps with a man as one sleeps with a woman, both do what is to be abhorred.
-They must be punished with death; their blood will be on their own heads."
+If a man sleeps with a man as one sleeps with a woman, both do what is to be abhorred.
+They must be punished with death; their blood will be on their own heads.
+(Lev 20:13)

-Now, there are also three relevant passages in the canonical New Testament, interestingly none in the Gospels, but all within the collection of fourteen letters (Rom 1:26-27; 1Cor 6:9-10; 1Tim 1:9-10), but, as will be shown below in the appendix, none of these seem to have been included in the collection of ten letters.
-If we look at the historical context, this collection of ten letters is more in keeping with the picture of the time.
-For the paucity of evidence against homosexuality in the Jewish scriptures and in the New Testament reflects the widespread lack of criticism outside the canonical literature.
-The one time that homosexuality is problematised in this period is due to a specific situation.
+Now, there are also three relevant passages in the canonical New Testament, interestingly none in the Gospels, but all within the fourteen-letter collection (Rom 1:26-27; 1Cor 6:9-10; 1Tim 1:9-10), but, as will be shown below in the appendix, none of these seem to have been included in the ten-letter collection.
+If we look at the historical context, the ten-letter collection is more in keeping with the attitudes of the time, in that the paucity of evidence against homosexuality in the Jewish scriptures and in the New Testament reflects the widespread lack of criticism outside the canonical literature.
+The single time that homosexuality is problematized in this period is due to a specific situation.

-Shortly after the middle of the second century, Justin writes in an apologia addressed to the Emperor Antoninus Pius (and the Roman Senate): "We who not long ago delighted in fornication have now embraced restraint alone" (1Apol.
+Shortly after the middle of the second century, Justin writes in an apologia addressed to the Emperor Antoninus Pius (and the Roman Senate): “We who not long ago delighted in fornication have now embraced restraint alone” (1Apol.
 14).
-But with this writing Justin criticises the predecessor of this emperor for an immoral behaviour of the same that had become known.
-For Hadrian had fallen in love with a young man whom he had presumably met on his journey to Bithynia in 124 AD, before the emperor had travelled on to Athens.
-But the unfortunate boy was reported to have drowned in the Nile later in 130 on Hadrian's second trip to Egypt.
+However, with this writing Justin criticizes this emperor’s predecessor for an immoral behavior of his that had become known: Hadrian had fallen in love with a young man whom he had presumably met on his journey to Bithynia in 124 AD, before continuing on to Athens.
+But the unfortunate boy was reported to have drowned in the Nile later in 130 on Hadrian’s second trip to Egypt.
 A second harsh criticism of homosexuality also seems to refer to this prominent case and is found in the Syriac version of another Christian apologist, Aristides of Athens.
-Apparently he too criticised Hadrian's dubious treatment of the youth, and like Justin, he also addressed his writing to Hadrian's successor Antoninus Pius after his death.
-Perhaps it is the same criticism of homosexuality that is found in the Epistle to Timothy and which, as a result of the pastoral epistle editing of Rom and 1Cor, was also entered into these letters of Paul as another contemporaneous reaction to this obviously widely famous incident.
+Apparently he too criticized Hadrian’s dubious treatment of the youth, and like Justin, he also addressed his writing to Hadrian’s successor Antoninus Pius after the former’s death.
+The criticism of homosexuality found in the Epistle to Timothy, which entered this version of the Pauline letters as a result of the editing of Rom and 1Cor to join the Pastoral Epistles, may be another contemporaneous reaction to this apparently widely famous incident.

-Let us draw the further conclusion from these small examples to the ideas of the beginnings of Christianity.
-After the collection of ten letters, Paul did indeed see moral transgressions within the young congregation (being intimate with the father's wife), and resolutely called on the congregation to exclude such persons from the congregation, but he did not present this demand as a judgment, and certainly not as a divine judgement.
-Even more, divine judgement is alien to this Paul, a Paul who represents divine praise and a salvation of all people.
+Let us draw out a few conclusions about the ideas of the beginnings of Christianity from these brief examples.
+According to the ten-letter collection, Paul did indeed see moral transgressions within the young congregation (e.g., a son being intimate with the father’s wife), and while he resolutely called on the congregation to exclude the persons committing them, he did not present this demand as a judgment, and certainly not as a divine one.
+Moreover, divine judgment as such seems alien to this Paul, a Paul who represents divine praise and the salvation of all people.